wmgroot/servicer/README.md

 For a complete list of flags and options that can be provided to the `servicer` command, please see `servicer --help`.

 ## Configuration ##
-`.servicer/services.yaml` must be present at the root of your project. `servicer/builtin/defaults.yaml` (https://github.com/wmgroot/servicer/blob/master/servicer/builtin/defaults.yaml) contains default values and descriptions of the values you can provide in `.servicer/services.yaml`.
+By default, Servicer will look for `.servicer/services.yaml` at the root of your project. `servicer/builtin/defaults.yaml` (https://github.com/wmgroot/servicer/blob/master/servicer/builtin/defaults.yaml) contains default values and descriptions of the values you can provide in `.servicer/services.yaml`.

-Within this *Configuration* section of the README, consider each of these subsections to compose the `services.yaml` on one project.
+Within this section of the README, consider each of these subsections to compose the `services.yaml` on one project.

 ### Environment ###
 The `environment` section of `services.yaml` will let you define environment variables that you're ok with existing in source control.
 Additionally, you can control the branch -> service_environment settings, allowing you to change the defaults.
 Consider the example below.